About Aboriginal Day Live 2018

-On Wednesday, June 21, 2017, join the gathering and celebrate Aboriginal cultures with Aboriginal Peoples Television Network’s Aboriginal Day Live across Canada!
+On Saturday, June 23, 2018, join the gathering and celebrate Aboriginal cultures with Aboriginal Peoples Television Network’s Aboriginal Day Live in two cities!

 History of Aboriginal Day Live (ADL)